elixir-capsule/supplement/README.md

 This storage uploads files to [AWS's S3](https://aws.amazon.com/s3/) service.
 It also works with [Digital Ocean Spaces](https://www.digitalocean.com/products/spaces/).

-#### configuration

-- To set the bucket where files will be stored: `Application.put_env(:capsule, Capsule.Storages.S3, bucket: "whatever")`

 #### options

-- prefix: A string to prepend to the upload's key
+- `prefix`: A string to prepend to the upload name when building the id
-- s3_options: Keyword list of option that will passed directly to ex_aws_s3
+- `s3_options`: Keyword list of options that will passed directly to ex_aws_s3

 #### dependencies